 The Portfolios, except, the Global Portfolio and the Multi-Disciplinary Income Portfolio, and the Funds, except, the Global Fund and the Multi-Disciplinary Income Fund, are non-diversified under the 1940 Act, which means that there is no restriction as to how much the Portfolios/Funds may invest in the securities of any one issuer.
 However, to qualify for tax treatment as a regulated investment company under the Internal Revenue Code of 1986, as amended (the "Code"), the Portfolios/Funds intend to comply, as of the end of each taxable quarter, with certain diversification requirements imposed by the Code.
-Pursuant to these requirements, at the end of each taxable quarter, each Portfolio/Fund, among other things, will not have investments in the securities of any one issuer (other than U.S. government securities or the securities of other regulated investment companies) of more than 25% of the value of each Portfolio/Fund's total assets.
-In addition, each Portfolio/Fund, with respect to 50% of its total assets, will not have investments in the securities of any issuer greater than 5% of the Portfolio/Fund's total assets, and will not purchase more than 10% of the outstanding voting securities of any one issuer.
+Pursuant to those requirements, each Portfolio/Fund, among other things, (i) will not invest more than 25% of the value of its total assets in the securities of any one issuer (other than U.S. government securities or the securities of other regulated investment companies) and (ii) with respect to 50% of its total assets, will not invest more than 5% of its total assets in any one issuer or acquire more than 10% of the outstanding voting securities of such issuer.
 As non-diversified investment companies, the Portfolios/Funds may be subject to greater risks than diversified companies because of the larger impact of fluctuation in the values of securities of fewer issues.